SrijanGulati36/BookMyShow_Clone_Project/README.md

-# Movie Booking Application
+# BookMyShow_Clone

-Welcome to the Movie Booking Application!
-This application allows users to browse and book movies, similar to platforms like BookMyShow.
-It's built using React.js, Tailwind CSS, and the react-slick carousel library.
-The backend API routes are powered by TMDB for fetching movie data.
-Users can explore recommended movies, premiers, online streaming events, and more.
+Build the clone of a very popular E-Commerce web application which allows user to browse and book movies, shows, events, plays, sports, activities etc. BookMyShow is India's biggest online movie and events ticketing brand.
+The website caters to ticket sales for movies, plays, concerts and sporting events via the online platform.

 ## Features